-The discounted Office 365 Nonprofit plans, Business Premium and E3 plans, include Office web apps, Outlook web app, Office for mobile devices, Skype for Business, OneDrive, Sharepoint, and allows users to download and install Office Suite deskptop applications on their devices.
+The discounted Office 365 Nonprofit plans, Business Premium, E3 and E5 plans, include Office web apps, Outlook web app, Office for mobile devices, OneDrive, Sharepoint, Skype for Business (only in E5) and allows users to download and install Office Suite desktop applications on their devices.

 For a full list of features, see Microsoft’s Office 365 Nonprofit website for more details.